justin4v/ZettelNotes/Design/设计模式/Abstract Factory.md

 4. *Defining extensible factories.*
 	1. AbstractFactory usually defines a different operation for each kind of product it can produce.
 The kinds of products are encoded in the operation signatures. *Adding a new kind of product requires changing the AbstractFactory interface and all the classes that depend on it*.
 	2. A more flexible but less safe design is to *add a parameter to operations that create objects*.
 This parameter specifies the kind of object to be created.
 It could be a class identifier, an integer, a string, or anything else that identifies the kind of product.
-	3. In fact with this approach, AbstractFactory only needs a single `"Make"` operation with a parameter indicating the kind of object to create.This technique can be used in the Prototype-based  and the class-based abstract factories discussed earlier.
+	3. In fact with this approach, *AbstractFactory only needs a single `"Make"` operation with a parameter indicating the kind of object to create.* This technique can be used in the Prototype-based  and the class-based abstract factories discussed earlier.